-Constraint programming is a powerful paradigm for solving scheduling, planning, and resource allocation problems.
-A problem is represented by a set of variables, each with a domain of values, and a set of constraints.
-A solution is an assignment of values to the variables which satisfies all constraints and which optionally maximizes/minimizes an objective function.
-It is usually assumed that the data (variables, domains, constraints) is completely known before solving starts.
+It is usually assumed that the data (variables, domains, (soft) constraints) is completely known before solving starts.
 This is often unrealistic.
-In web applications and multi-agent systems, the data is frequently only partially known and may be added to a later date by, for example, elicitation.
+In web applications and multi-agent systems, the data is frequently only partially known and may be added to at a later date by, for example, elicitation.
 Data may also come from different sources at different times.
 In multi-agent systems, agents may release data reluctantly due to privacy concerns.

 Incomplete soft constraint problems can model such situations by allowing some of the preferences to be missing.
-An algorithm has been proposed and tested to solve such incomplete problems (Gelain et al. 2007).
+An algorithm has been proposed and tested to solve such incomplete problems [7].
 The goal is to find a solution that is guaranteed to be optimal irrespective of the missing preferences, eliciting preferences if necessary until such a solution exists.
 Two notions of optimal solution are considered: possibly optimal solutions are assignments that are optimal in at least one way of revealing the unspecified preferences, while necessarily optimal solutions are assignments that are optimal in all ways that the unspecified preferences can be revealed.
 The set of possibly optimal solutions is never empty, while the set of necessarily optimal solutions can be empty.

-If there is no necessarily optimal solution, the algorithm proposed in (Gelain et al. 2007) uses branch and bound to find a "promising solution" (specifically, a complete assignment of the best possible completion of the current problem) and elicits the missing preferences related to this assignment.
+If there is no necessarily optimal solution, the algorithm proposed in [7] uses branch and bound to find a "promising solution" (specifically, a complete assignment in the best possible completion of the current problem) and elicits the missing preferences related to this assignment.
 This process is repeated till there is a necessarily optimal solution.

 Although this algorithm behaves reasonably well, it make some specific choices about solving and preference elicitation that may not be optimal in practice, as we shall see in this paper.
 For example, the algorithm only elicits missing preferences after running branch and bound to exhaustion.
 As a second example, the algorithm elicits all missing preferences related to the candidate solution.
 Many other strategies are possible.
 We might elicit preferences at the end of every complete branch, or even at every node in the search tree.
-When choosing the value to assign to a variable, we might ask the user (who knows the missing preferences) for help.
+Also, when choosing the value to assign to a variable, we might ask the user (who knows the missing preferences) for help.
 Finally, we might not elicit all the missing preferences related to the current candidate solution.
 For example, we might just ask the user for the worst preference among the missing ones.

-In this paper we consider a general algorithm scheme which generalizes that proposed in (Gelain et al. 2007).
+In this paper we consider a general algorithm scheme which greatly generalizes that proposed in [7].
 It is based on three parameters: what to elicit, when to elicit it, and who chooses the value to be assigned to the next variable.
-We test 16 different instances of the scheme on randomly generated fuzzy constraint problems.
-We show that some algorithms are very good at finding necessarily optimal solution without eliciting too many preferences.
+We test all 16 possible different instances of the scheme (among which is the algorithm in [7]) on randomly generated fuzzy constraint problems.
+We demonstrate that some of the algorithms are very good at finding necessarily optimal solution without eliciting too many preferences.
 We also test the algorithms on problems with hard constraints.
 Finally, we consider problems with fuzzy temporal constraints, where problems have more specific structure.